13. Paths Cross

 Kissed her and patted her butt cheek and said he would see her later, when she got back from the bank.

-After an agonizingly long morning, at quarter to one, Luci pulled her lush hair into a ponytail, pulled on jeans and sneakers and a sweatshirt and eagerly jumped into the Corolla to make the quick drive to the bank downtown.
+After an agonizingly long morning, at quarter to one, Luci pulled her lush hair into a ponytail, pulled on jeans and sneakers and a sweatshirt; eagerly jumped in the Corolla, and made the quick drive to the bank downtown.

-A cool, older lady wearing a snazzy maroon business suit led her to a room separate from the normal bank area where the tellers were, a private room where a smiling man (also in a sharp looking suit!) was holding, “a bundle of hundreds”, Bank Lady told her.
+She waited at the special teller window until a classy, older lady wearing a snazzy maroon business suit came outside and led her across the big main bank room to a room separate from the normal area, a private room where a smiling man (also in a sharp looking suit!) was holding, “a bundle of hundreds”, Bank Lady told her.

-Luci was obligated to count at least one of the straps and sign some papers as Bank Lady observed.
+Luci was obligated to count at least one of the straps and became red-faced, her fingers trembled so much.

 Bank Lady reassembled the bundle, which went into the zippered envelope, which went into the satchel, which went over Luci’s shoulder.

-Luci pulled out of the bank lot and headed west on Main, oblivious to the police officers following in unmarked vehicles.
+Luci pulled out of the bank lot and headed west on Main, oblivious to the police officers following in an unmarked vehicle.

-Henry, on the other hand, had been observing the officers since they followed Luci into the bank parking lot, where he was already waiting.
+Henry, on the other hand, had been observing the officers since Luci arrived at the bank parking lot, where he was already waiting.

 Rico was quite the guy.